Thoracic Surgery Residency

 The primary goal of the Thoracic Surgery residency at the University of Virginia is to educate and train the next generation of cardiothoracic surgeons.
 These trainees have consistently been chosen from amongst the most superior applicants and are welcomed into the UVA family of cardiothoracic surgeons.
 In order to achieve our educational goals, our primary focus is on the operative experience of the residents, with early and increasing autonomy for the residents as they gain experience in the preoperative, perioperative and postoperative management of our cardiothoracic surgical patients.
 The operative experience is complemented by didactic conferences, simulation, and multidisciplinary team meetings.

-The 6 year Integrated Thoracic Surgery Residency program at the University of Virginia, which was approved in 2011, is designed for residents entering directly from medical school for training in cardiothoracic surgery.
-Upon completion of the six year program, residents will be eligible for certification by The American Board of Thoracic Surgery.
+The Integrated (I-6) Thoracic Surgery Residency program at the University of Virginia, which was approved in 2011, is designed for residents entering directly from medical school for training in cardiothoracic surgery.
+Upon completion of the program, residents will be eligible for certification by The American Board of Thoracic Surgery.
 There is one (1) position each year designated for the I-6 program.

-Our current thoracic surgery residency program director is Dr. John Kern, and the associate directors are Dr. Curt Tribble and Dr. Linda Martin.
-The residency program at the University of Virginia consists of two (2) continuous years of clinical training in adult cardiac, general thoracic, and pediatric cardiac surgery.
+The Traditional (Independent) Thoracic Surgery Residency program at the University of Virginia consists of two (2) continuous years of clinical training in adult cardiac, general thoracic, and pediatric cardiac surgery.
 All of the cardiothoracic surgical training is based at the University of Virginia Medical Center.
 At the completion of this clinical training, residents are eligible for certification by the American Board of Thoracic Surgery.
 All UVA Thoracic Surgery residents have passed their ABTS examinations and are board-certified.